-We are pleased to provide telehealth to patients in California, New York, and Florida.
+We are pleased to provide telehealth to patients in California, New York, Florida, Texas, and Indiana.
 We provide telehealth for all eating disorders including anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant restrictive food intake disorder (ARFID).
 We also provide treatment for anxiety and depression.

 Read this page to learn more about telehealth and how it works.

 What is Telehealth?